-A newspaper or magazine giving prominence to scandalous stories or gossip.‘She found herself written about in a notorious scandal sheet.’
+A newspaper or magazine giving prominence to scandalous stories or gossip.‘She found herself mentioned in that notorious scandal sheet!’

 Scandal Sheets was the term given to newspapers publishing salacious tidbits in the early 20th century.
 But the concept of reporting on society’s scandals wasn’t new–as early as 1681, British newspapers were publishing the comings and goings of the upper crust.